aeternity/protocol/node/api/channels_api_usage.md

 those in detail.

 #### Payload and proof of inclusion
-The idea behind `channel_solo_close` and `channel_settle` is for parties to provide, on-chain, the latest channel internal state so that the channel can be closed.
+The idea behind `channel_solo_close_tx` `channel_slash_tx` and
+`channel_settle` is for parties to provide, on-chain, the latest channel internal state so that the channel can be closed.
-First comes the `channel_solo_close` that provides some off-chain state.
-Then a `channel_slash` can be posted but it is checked that it has a newer state than the `channel_solo_close` one.
-Then parties can post more `channel_slash` transactions but those are always checked to be containing a newer channel state than the last received on-chain.
+First comes the `channel_solo_close_tx` that provides some off-chain state.
+Then a `channel_slash_tx` can be posted, but it is checked that it has a newer state than the `channel_solo_close_tx` one.
+Then parties can post more `channel_slash_tx` transactions, but those are always checked to be containing a newer channel state than the last received on-chain.
 If one party tries to cheat by posting some old state - the other party can present to the chain a newer channel state and this overwrites the previous posted one.
 Thus the comparison on channel states is important.
 This is done by comparing rounds.

-Both `channel_solo_close` and `channel_slash` contain a `payload` field.
+Both `channel_solo_close_tx` and `channel_slash_tx` contain a `payload` field.
 This is either a binary containing a `channel_offchain` transaction or an empty binary.

-If it is a `channel_offchain` transaction - it must be mutually authenticated.
+If it is a `channel_offchain_tx` transaction, it must be mutually authenticated.
 It also contains a `channel_id`, `round` and `state_hash`.
 The `channel_id` in combination with the correct singatures verifies that this off-chain transaction indeed is part of the channel off-chain state.
-The `round` represents the height of the channel's state at the time the transaction was mutually authenticated.
+The `round` represents the height of the channel's state at the time when the transaction was mutually authenticated.
 The higher the round, the newer the transaction is.
 This `round` must be greater than the last on-chain one for that channel.
 The `state_hash` is the internal channel state tree root hash at that `round` height.

 If the transaction's `payload` is empty - then the latest on-chain state for this channel is used.
-Both `channel_deposit` and `channel_withdraw` transactions contain a `round` and a `state_hash` and the latest received one overwrites the previous one.
+Both `channel_deposit_tx` and `channel_withdraw_tx` transactions contain a `round` and a `state_hash` and the latest received one overwrites the previous one.
 If there had been none of those, then the `channel_create` transaction is used: it has a `state_hash` and an implicit `round = 1`.

 Either by having a value in the `payload` or not having one, the `channel_solo_close` and `channel_slash` provide a channel's `round` and a `state_hash`.
-In order to determine the order of the channel's states received - we compare the `rounds` and keep the state with the greatest `round`, considered to be the _newest_ and _latest_ state.
-They also provide the `state_hash` the channel's state tree had at this `round`.
+In order to determine the order of the channel's states received, we compare the `rounds` and keep the state with the greatest `round`, considered to be the _newest_ and _latest_ state.
+They also provide the `state_hash` that the channel's state tree had at this `round`.

-Both `channel_solo_close` and `channel_slash` contain a `poi` field.
-This is the proof of inclusion for participants' balances in the channel state: all the insignificant data in the channel's MPT (Matricia Perkel Tree) is replaced by corresponding hashes.
+Both `channel_solo_close_tx` and `channel_slash_tx` contain a `poi` field.
+This is the proof of inclusion for participants' balances in the channel state: all the insignificant data in the channel's MPT (Merkle Patricia Tree) is replaced by corresponding hashes.
 The root hash of the PoI must be equal to the `state_hash` provided by the `payload`.
 This guarantees that the PoI indeed is a proof of inclusion for tree at this height.

 #### Solo close on-chain transaction
-The `channel_close_solo` transaction is the one that triggers the solo closing sequence.
+The `channel_close_solo_tx` transaction is the one that triggers the solo closing sequence.
 After it is included on-chain channel enters a _closing_ state and any subsequent withdrawal or deposits are considered invalid.
-Preconditions for the `channel_close_solo` to be valid are:
+Preconditions for the `channel_close_solo_tx` to be valid are:

 * channel is opened on-chain
-* channel is not in a _closing_ state but not yet closed - no `channel_close_solo` has been included in a block yet
+* channel is not in a _closing_ state but not yet closed - no `channel_close_solo_tx` has been included in a block yet

-Any participant in the channel can post a `channel_close_solo` transaction.
+Any participant in the channel can post a `channel_close_solo_tx` transaction.
 In the scope of this description we will call the one that posts the transaction _solo closer_.
 The transaction has the following structure:

   | Name | Type | Description |
   | ---- | ---- | ----------- |